 NASA has a launcher for its ice-hunting rover that will land on the moon in 2023.

-SpaceX's Falcon Heavy rocket — the same booster type that once sent the "Starman" mannequin to space (opens in new tab) in a Tesla Roadster — will send the Volatiles Investigating Polar Exploration Rover (opens in new tab) (VIPER) to the moon, on private company Astrobotic's lunar landing system.
+SpaceX's Falcon Heavy rocket — the same booster type that once sent the "Starman" mannequin to space in a Tesla Roadster — will send the Volatiles Investigating Polar Exploration Rover (VIPER) to the moon, on private company Astrobotic Technology's lunar landing system.